seongyooncho/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing number of examples per label.
+It shows the most label, label 2, is almost 10 times more than the least label, label 0.
+It must be adjusted to prevent overfitting for certain labels.

 ![alt text][image1]